 Edmund had gone to Wessex to accept the support of the people there as the new king of England but Canute had reached London and was besieging its inhabitants.
 The Londoners held out against Canute's attempts to defeat them while Edmund travelled back to help.
 Edmund's army grew as he advanced towards Canute.
 The English won a couple of battles forcing the Danes to retreat and regroup but the Danes won the important battle at Ashingdon.

 Canute defeated Edmund Ironside at Ashingdon and a treaty was signed leaving Edmund with only the area of Wessex.

-Godwine, Earl of Wessex, died and Harold inherited his title.
+Godwin, Earl of Wessex, died and Harold Godwinson inherited his title.

 Explore the White Tower